cerc-io/watcher-ts/README.md

 * Create a basic `React` app (`erc20-dashboard`) that consumes the GQL API from `erc20-info-server`.
 * Create a new watcher (`erc20-watcher-ts`) that is capable of watching multiple ERC20 tokens, capturing their events and state
     * Update the `erc20-info-server` GQL resolver to return data by querying the lower-layer `erc20-watcher-ts` GQL API
-    * For GQL result data, at a minimum, log the request and list of CIDs/mhKeys required to generate that result.
+    * For GQL result data, at a minimum, return the request and list of CIDs/mhKeys required to generate that result.
         * Note: This implies, for example, performing aggregation in code instead of at the SQL layer.
 * Create an ERC20 watcher factory (`erc20-watcher-factory-ts`) that auto-detects ERC20 tokens created on-chain and calls `erc20-info-server` to request watching them.